jacobeisenstein/gt-css-class/README.md

-CS 8803-CSS Computational Social Science
+Georgia Tech CS 8803-CSS Computational Social Science
 ============

 This is a Georgia Tech graduate seminar on computational social science.